-Maintaining your furnace can help more than you’d think in the time in between furnace service appointments.
-One of the easiest, and essential, ways to care for your furnace is in replacing your furnace filter.
-Having a dirty air filter can contribute to a host of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are every month.
+Maintaining your furnace can help more than you’d think in the months in between furnace service appointments.
+One of the simplest, and essential, ways to take care of your furnace is in replacing your furnace filter.
+Having a clogged air filter could contribute to a host of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are every month.

 So what goes in to consideration when you should replace your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters typically need to be changed every month and 3 inch filters should be changed every three months, dependent on the recommendations of the filter maker.
+1 inch filters normally need to be replaced every month and 3 inch filters should be replaced every three months, dependent on the recommendations of the filter manufacturer.

-- Home habits: if you have pets in your home, it might make sense to change your filter more often as a result of pet dander.
-If someone in your family has allergies or asthma, contemplate changing your home’s air filter more frequently to help with their symptoms.
+- Home habits: if you have pets in your home, it may make sense to replace your filter more often as a result of pet dander.
+If someone in your family has allergies or asthma, contemplate changing your home’s air filter more often to help with their symptoms.

-Now you’re possibly wondering how to replace your furnace filter.
-Inevitably this will change depending on what furnace you have, but normally:
+Now you’re possibly wondering how to change your furnace filter.
+Obviously this will change depending on what furnace you have, but normally:

-At Teays Valley Service Experts Heating & Air Conditioning, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or schedule an appointment with us online.
+At Teays Valley Service Experts, we offer membership plans that include replacing standard furnace filters.
+Give us a call today at 304-760-5088 or schedule an appointment with us online.

 - Open or pull off the air filter panel close to the bottom of your furnace to uncover an open compartment.